Hibernian vs Celtic: Lee Johnson insists his team do not fear Scottish Premiership leaders

 Hibs boss Lee Johnson has told his players they should not fear Celtic when they meet at Easter Road on Wednesday, live on Sky Sports.

-Johnson insists his side go into the match with confidence after beating Livingston 4-0 on Saturday.
+However, Johnson insists Hibernian go into the match with confidence after beating Livingston 4-0 on Saturday.

 "We know Celtic are a top side but we are a relatively new group and we particularly were then," the Hibs manager told Sky Sports News.